Archduchess Louise of Austria: Later life

-In 1911, Louise broke her silence and published a memoir blaming her disgrace on her late father-in-law and Saxon politicians, who she claimed feared that, when she became queen, she would use her influence to dismiss them from office.
-Throughout the book, My Own Story, she claimed that her popularity exceeded that of her father-in-law, King George of Saxony, and her husband, the future king.
+In 1911, Louise published a memoir blaming her disgrace on her late father-in-law and Saxon politicians, who she claimed feared that, when she became queen, she would use her influence to dismiss them from office.
+She also claimed that her popularity exceeded that of her father-in-law, King George of Saxony, and her husband, the future king.
 Louise implied that her popularity had alienated her from the royal family and politicians.
-She was indeed popular with the Saxon people.
 She ascribed her popularity to her insistence on ignoring the etiquette of the Saxon court and, perhaps to cast herself as a victim, compared herself with her Habsburg relative, Marie Antoinette, who disliked court rituals at Versailles and, like Louise, had avoided the noble courtiers who depended on those rituals to affirm their places at court.

 After the Habsburg monarchy collapsed in 1918, Louise called herself "Antoinette Maria, Comtesse d'Ysette"; after some time in Mallorca with her uncle Archduke Ludwig Salvator of Austria, she moved to Brussels, where she initially lived in the suburb of Ixelles.
 Stripped of her imperial titles and dignities after her second marriage, she could no longer bear the surname of Habsburg.
-After the German invasion ended the little support that she received from some relatives, she suddenly became penniless.
+After the German invasion had ended the little support that Louise had from relatives, she suddenly became penniless.
 She died in poverty as a flower seller on 23 March 1947.
 Her urn was deposited in the Hedingen monastery in Sigmaringen, the burial place of the House of Hohenzollern, where a number of her children are buried nearby, including her son Prince Ernst Heinrich.
 Her estate is found in the Central State Archive of Dresden.